everydayhero/react-widgets/README.md

 ## Location

-You can find the latest minified assets at the following locations:
+You can find the minified assets at the following locations:

 - `//d1ig6folwd6a9s.cloudfront.net/widgets-[0.0.0].js`
 - `//d1ig6folwd6a9s.cloudfront.net/widgets-[0.0.0].css`